-- Cleans easily – uses same methods as 100% polypropylene
+- Cleans easily – uses the same methods as 100% polypropylene

 - Releases stains easily – odors depend on the backing used.

-- Releases stain/odor easily – they are mostly made of synthetic materials, which are known for there resistance.
+- Releases stain/odor easily – they are mostly made of synthetic materials, which are known for their resistance.

-Carpet Tiles – Carpet tiles can be a great way to let your artistic style show.
+Carpet Tiles – Carpet tiles* can be a great way to let your artistic style show.
 But, the great thing about them is that you can take up individual tiles and carry them to a sink.
-Any that are too far gone can be replaced by a fresh tile.
+Replace any that are too far gone with a fresh tile.
 (Just make sure to buy extras for later).